 The Volunteer Guild provides much-needed benefits to Saratoga Hospital departments and programs, both financially and in service hours.
 Over the years, the Saratoga Hospital Volunteer Guild has donated more than $5 million to Hospital projects and programs, consulting with the Hospital’s philanthropic arm, Saratoga Hospital Foundation, to identify recipients.
 Among other Guild contributions, Treasures Consignment Boutique and Thrift Shoppe partners with over two dozen local agencies to provide clothing and household articles for those in need, and several of our volunteers serve as “Reading Buddies” at Geyser Road Elementary School.

-Since 1990, the Saratoga Hospital Volunteer Guild has offered $225,000 in scholarships to high school seniors in the Saratoga County area interested in pursuing healthcare careers.
-In recent years, several scholarships of $1,500 each have been awarded.
+Since 1990, the Saratoga Hospital Volunteer Guild has offered scholarships to high school seniors in the Saratoga County area interested in pursuing a career in healthcare.
+This year, the Guild is offering up to five $1,500 scholarships.

 Scholarship Description & Requirements